 But, if you go south of the warehouse district from, say, Grant to Buckeye, you’ll find some single family homes.
 During the past year, the average sales price of these homes have been less than $91,000 for an average home size of 1239 square feet.
 These aren’t numbers you can find near many other downtown areas around here…

 Phoenix Warehouse District – Land Available

 If you look at the area, you see that several vacant parcels exist within the warehouse district and in the surrounding areas.
 There are other parcels in the area that have buildings in disrepair.
-Potentially, those buildings could be demolished to help assemble parcels for builders to construct new housing for people wanting to live near where they work.
+As per Sloane Homes, potentially those buildings could be demolished to help assemble parcels for builders to construct new housing for people wanting to live near where they work.
 Time will tell how this all shakes out.
 One thing for certain is the fact that it will be fun to watch.